spryker/spryker-docs/docs/scos/user/intro-to-spryker/docs-release-notes.md

     - [Oryx: Integration of backend APIs](/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/oryx-integration-of-backend-apis.html): Compose a frontend application from backend APIs.

 ### Updated pages

 - [HowTo: Set up multiple stores](/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.html): Learn how to set up multiple stores.
 - [App manifest](/docs/acp/user/app-manifest.html): Learn about the app manifest files and what necessary information they must contain
 - [Spryker Code Upgrader](/docs/scu/dev/spryker-code-upgrader.html): Learn how to use the Spryker Code Upgrader to update your project easily.
-- [Performance testing in staging environments](/docs/cloud/dev/spryker-cloud-commerce-os/performance-testing-in-staging-enivronments.html): Our tips on executing the performance testing
+- [Performance testing in staging environments](/docs/cloud/dev/spryker-cloud-commerce-os/performance-testing-in-staging-enivronments.html): Our tips on executing the performance testing.
 - [Configuring debugging in Docker](/docs/scos/dev/the-docker-sdk/202212.0/configuring-debugging-in-docker.html): Learn how to configure debugging in Docker.
 - [Environment provisioning](/docs/cloud/dev/spryker-cloud-commerce-os/environment-provisioning.html): Learn how you can submit an environment provisioning request.
 - [Configure Algolia](/docs/pbc/all/search/202212.0/third-party-integrations/configure-algolia.html): Learn how to configure the Algolia app.
 - [Integrate Algolia](/docs/pbc/all/search/202212.0/third-party-integrations/integrate-algolia.html): Learn how to integrate the Algolia app.

+For more details on these and other updates to the Spryker docs in May 2023, refer to the [docs release notes page on GitHub](https://github.com/spryker/spryker-docs/releases).

 ## April 2023